Huitzilac: Culture

-The most important festival in Huitzilac is celebrated on March 19, in honor of the town's patron saint, San Jose.
+The most important festival in Huitzilac is celebrated on March 19, in honor of the town's patron saint, San José.
 An image of St. Joseph disappeared from the church during the Mexican Revolution and was recovered on September 1, 1921, so there is a festival to remember this event.
 There are also celebrations during Holy Week (March or April) and in honor of Our Lady of Guadalupe on December 12.
 The Holy Trinity is celebrated in Fierro del Toro on January 1.
 San Buen Aventura is celebrated on July 15 in Coajomulco.
 St. Joseph is also honored in Tres Marias on March 19.

 Traditions

 Pulque and cured fruit drinks are prepared in the area.
 Local craftsmen make wooden furniture.
 Chinelos dance at local festivals.